custom suspension springs being used in vehicle

 Suspension Springs for Vehicles

-Suspension springs are a key component in your vehicle’s dynamic performance; they can be designed to improve the handling and ride quality along with increasing performance and safety.
-Our custom suspension springs can be produced for a wide range of vehicle markets:
+Suspension springs are a key component in your vehicle’s dynamic performance; they can be designed to improve handling and ride quality while enhancing performance and safety.
+Our custom coil springs support a wide range of vehicle markets:

-High-performance race cars and trucks: Our customers include former Baja 500 and Baja 1000 winners, and some of the most respected suppliers in the racing industry.
+• High-performance race cars and trucks — Our customers include former Baja 500 and Baja 1000 winners, as well as some of the most respected racing industry suppliers.

-Jeeps and Trucks: We produce suspension springs for lifted suspensions for heavy-duty and off-road vehicles.
+• Jeeps and Trucks — We supply coil springs for lifted suspensions used in heavy-duty and off-road vehicles.

-Utility Task Vehicles (UTVs): We produce customized suspension springs for this popular and growing market.
+• Utility Task Vehicles (UTVs) — We build customized suspension springs for this growing market.

-Motorcycles: We develop customized suspension springs for both motocross and road bikes.
+• Motorcycles — We develop custom coil springs for both motocross and road bikes.

-OEMs: We can design and produce customized suspension springs for limited production and low-volume niche vehicles.
+• OEMs — We design and produce custom suspension springs for limited-run and low-volume niche vehicles.

-Please note: we typically do not do one-off jobs for single-vehicle suspension systems, however, if your application is necessary for a custom job, contact us and we can discuss work with you.
+Please note: We typically do not do one-off jobs for single-vehicle suspension systems.
+However, if your application is critical for a custom job, contact us, and we can discuss a solution.

-Our experts can configure and create customized suspension springs to your exact specifications – from small springs for use in lighter UTV and sports car applications to extreme heavy-duty springs slated for emergency and military vehicles.
-We can produce suspension springs to almost any configuration:
+Our experts can configure and create custom suspension springs to your exact specifications—from small springs for lighter UTV and sports-car applications to extreme heavy-duty springs destined for emergency and military vehicles.

 Technical Specification Suspension Springs